zlxlty/code_in_uwc/README.md

 def verifyed_email():
     pass
 ```
-This function only return valid email address if and only if the address end with `uwcchina.org` and they year number is in `16`, `17`, `18`
+This function only return valid email address if and only if the address end with `uwcchina.org` and the year number is in `16`, `17`, `18`
 ```python
 m = re.match(r'^\w+?(\d{2})@uwcchina\.org$', email)
 ```